Each one of us is unique, on our own path and we have different personal reasons why we are interested in cuddling. Some of these may include:

 Loss of a loved one or friend

 Mental or Physical trauma from health issues or abuse

 Feeling depressed or out of touch

-My hope is that everyone has or can find someone in their life to help with difficult times and share the ups and downs of life.
+My hope is that everyone has or can find someone to help with challenging times and share the ups and downs of life.
 Sometimes we don't have someone readily available or don't want to reach out to our busy friends for whatever reason.
 When you need someone to listen and/or hold you in a comforting, accepting embrace, I am here for you.